 14. Delete employees.
-Complete deletion of the employee's profile from the account database (you can return the profile to the system through the support)
+Complete the employee's profile deletion from the account database (you can return the profile to the system through support).

 15. Manage knowledge base.
 This setting activates the Knowledge base in the employee's profile for viewing, and optionally for editing.
 For this, select the appropriate option, either "View" or "Edit".
 If the status is "None", the database will be disabled for a specific role.

 16. Manage company links.
 Provides the ability to add, delete, and edit company links on the Home page.